LiskHQ/lisk-docs/docs/governance/delegation.md

 However, in order to create proposals, a delegate must meet the threshold of at least 300,000 vpLSK.

-If you wish to increase your voting power to be able to create your own proposals and/or to have more influence on votings, it is possible to get delegations from other users.
+If you wish to increase your voting power to be able to create your own proposals and/or to have more influence on voting, it is possible to get delegations from other users.
 There are various ways to do this:

 1. Fill out your delegate profile on Tally.